gbdev/pandocs/src/Four_Player_Adapter.md

 Packet                | Description
 ----------------------|-------------------------------------------------------
-`0xFE 0x01 0x01 0x01` | Ping packet received by Player 1 with no other Game Boys connected.
+`FE 01 01 01` | Ping packet received by Player 1 with no other Game Boys connected.
-`0xFE 0x11 0x11 0x11` | Ping packet received by Player 1 when Player 1 has connected.
+`FE 11 11 11` | Ping packet received by Player 1 when Player 1 has connected.
-`0xFE 0x31 0x31 0x31` | Ping packet received by Player 1 when Players 1 & 2 have connected.
+`FE 31 31 31` | Ping packet received by Player 1 when Players 1 & 2 have connected.
-`0xFE 0x71 0x71 0x71` | Ping packet received by Player 1 when Players 1, 2, & 3 have connected.
+`FE 71 71 71` | Ping packet received by Player 1 when Players 1, 2, & 3 have connected.
-`0xFE 0x62 0x62 0x62` | Ping packet received by Player 2 when Players 2 & 3 are connected (but not Player 1).
+`FE 62 62 62` | Ping packet received by Player 2 when Players 2 & 3 are connected (but not Player 1).

 It's possible to have situations where some players are connected but others are not; the gaps don't matter.
 For example, Player 1 and Player 4 can be